sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - Certificates issued by a Certificate Authority (CA)
 - Self-signed certificates

 **CA signed certificates:**  In this method, a root or intermediate X.509 certificate is registered with the service.
 Essentially, the root or intermediary certificate that is used to sign the client certificate, must be registered with the service first.
 Later, clients are authenticated if they have a valid leaf certificate that's signed by the root or intermediate certificate that was supplied to the service.
 While registering the clients, the subject common name of the leaf certificate needs to be supplied for authentication.
-Service will validate the subject name with the CA certificate (or the intermediary certificate) that was registered earlier to validate the identity of the client.
+Service will validate the subject values match the subject values from the client certificate and also validate the client certificate is signed the root or intermediary certificate that was registered earlier.

 **Self-signed certificates:**  For self-signed certificates, clients are onboarded to the service using the certificate thumbprint alongside the identity record.
 In this method of authentication, the client registry will store the exact ID of the certificate that the client is going to use to authenticate.

 One and only one authentication type properties (CertificateThumbprint or CertificateSubject) must be provided in the Create/Update Payload for Client.